-- 1. Applied Ethics The applied ethics outcome involves two major components: (1) understanding principles of normative and non-normative ethical theories; and 2) applying these principles in decision-making activities including case studies and contemporary issues.
-Most character is explored in all its dimensions: virtues and vices, commitments and attitudes, personal relationships, and community involvement, in addition to right and wrong conduct. - 2.
-Communication This outcome will enhance students' written, oral, and interpersonal communication skills. - a) Written Communication is the development and expression of ideas in writing. - b) Oral Communication is prepared, purposeful presentation designed to increase knowledge, to foster understanding, or to promote change in listeners' attitudes, values, beliefs, or behaviors. - c) Interpersonal Communication is the process by which information, feelings, and meaning through verbal and non-verbal messages: it is face-to-face communication. - 3.
-Information Technology Information technology outcome is defined as the level of computer, electronics, and telecommunications literacy necessary to understand the purpose of information technology.
+- PLO 1.
+Applied Ethics The applied ethics competency involves two major components: (1) understanding principles of normative and non-normative ethical theories and (2) applying these principles in decision-making activities including case studies and contemporary social issues.
+Moral character is explored in all its dimensions: virtues and vices, commitments and attitudes, personal relationships, and community involvement, in addition to right and wrong conduct. - PLO 2.
+Communication (oral and written) The communication competency will enhance students' written and oral communication skills.
+Students will examine and show competency through the use of different types of communication appropriate in professional and academic settings.
+Students will assess what communication is appropriate for certain audiences and ethical issues that arise from communicating with others.
+Students will be able to effectively communicate through oral and written communication methods. - PLO 3.
+Information Technology Information technology competency is defined as the level of computer, electronics, and telecommunications literacy necessary to understand the purpose of information technology.
 Students will discover how information technology assists individuals and organizations to work more efficiently, and how information technology influences society.
-In addition to learning the technical fundamentals of computer use, students will build a skill and knowledge base in researching information, making appropriate ethical choices about the use of informational technology, and using technology to advance societal goals. - 4.
-Critical Thinking Critical thinking outcome is defined as a set of skills and strategies for making reasonable decisions about what we do and believe.
+In addition to learning the technical fundamentals of computer use, students will build a skill and knowledge base in researching information, making appropriate ethical choices about the use of informational technology, and using technology to advance societal goals. - PLO 4.
+Critical Thinking Critical thinking competency is defined as a set of skills and strategies for making reasonable decisions about what we do and believe.
 These skills and strategies include understanding the use of thought and language, recognizing the most common logical fallacies, and using the essential skills of deductive and inductive argument analysis and evaluation.
-Students must demonstrate practical applications of critical thinking in academic disciplines. - 5.
-Mathematical Reasoning Mathematical outcome enables students to efficiently process data and to learn new material in fields inside and outside of mathematics.
-Students will develop a knowledge base that allows logical reasoning and valid problem-solving techniques that can be applied in the student's personal and professional careers.
+Students must demonstrate practical applications of critical thinking in academic disciplines. - PLO.
+5 Mathematical Reasoning Mathematical competency enables students to efficiently process data and to learn new material in fields inside and outside of mathematics.
+Students will develop a knowledge base that allows logical reasoning and valid problem-solving techniques that can be applied in the student's personal and professional careers. - PLO 6.
+A Historical, Cultural, Social, and Global Perspective - Understand the complexities of the human experience in reference to sociological, cultural, Historical, geographical, psychological, political, and/or economic events issues, and points of view. - Demonstrate a familiarity with the body of knowledge in the social science fields. - Acquire an appreciation for the art, history, politics, and philosophies of their own and other cultures. - Acquire the basic abilities within the social sciences to identify multiple perspectives, assess problems and advance solutions, and pursue inquiry and report results and/or opinions.